robpacheco/cloud-native-kubernetes-liveproject/README.md

 # Creating and Managing Cloud Native Services in Kubernetes

 Welcome to the "Creating and Managing Cloud Native Services in Kubernetes" liveProject.
-This full content for this liveProject can be found here: <fill in URL here>
+This full content for this liveProject can be found here: [Creating and Managing Cloud Native Services in Kubernetes](https://www.manning.com/liveproject/creating-and-managing-cloud-native-services-in-kubernetes)

 ## Starting Point

-This liveProject is broken up into five milestones, each with a corresponding branch in this repository.
 The master branch is the starting point for the liveProject.

 ## Project Layout